IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 <a id="wtemplate"></a>
 ### Template for using windows

-Aggregating the tuples in a window and get a new stream of results involves 3 steps:
+Using Windows involves 3 steps:

 1. Given a `Stream` of tuples, create a `Window` using  using `Stream.last()` or `Stream.batch()`.
 2. Write a callable to process the tuples in a window and return one or more tuples containing the results.
 For example, if you want to compute the average of the tuples in a window, you would write a callable that takes as a parameter a list of tuples and returns a value representing the computed average.
-This function is called either when
+This function is called either when:
   - The window is full, that is, when its size or time requirement is met,
-  - Or when its trigger policy is met.
+  - Or, when its trigger policy is met.
 We will discuss the trigger policy shortly.

 The tuples in the window will be passed to this callable when it is invoked.

 3. Call `Window.aggregate()`, passing the function from step 1.
 This will generate a new `Stream` containing the result tuples.